Sheikh Ahmed Sharif Mosque

-The Sheikh Ahmed Sharif Mosque (Masaajidka Shaykh Axmed Sharif) is small mosque in the historical Shangani District of Mogadishu, Banaadir, in Somalia.
+The Sheikh Ahmed Sharif Mosque (Masaajidka Shaykh Axmed Sharif) is a small mosque in the historical Shangani District of Mogadishu, Banaadir, in Somalia.

 Overview

 The current Sheikh Ahmed Sharif Mosque was built in 1918, however two previous older mosques were built on the site, on top of one another and the site could be home to Mogadishu oldest mosque.
 The mosque was demolished in the winter of 1985-86 was built in 1730-40 and mosque prior to that was built during the 17th century and the oldest mosque was built during the 13th century.